 Check on each other

 Anyone can suffer from heat-related illness – but some are at greater risk than others.
-Please make sure to check the following people regularly:
+Please make sure to check the following people regularly for signs of heat exhaustion or heat stroke:

 - Infants and young children